atweiden/tantum/doc/Syntax.md

 - include separate transaction journal files by writing `include 'path/to/file/without/extension'` with no leading whitespace
-- included files must have `.transactions` extension, but include directives in transaction journals must leave off the extension, as the `.transactions` extension is appended automatically by Nightscape
+- included files must have `.txn` extension, but include directives in transaction journals must leave off the extension, as the `.txn` extension is appended automatically by Nightscape
 - filename to include must be surrounded with double quotes or single quotes, and follow TOML basic string and literal string rules respectively.